asabaylus/react-command-palette/README.md

 * ```open``` a _boolean_, when set to true it forces the command palette to be displayed.
 Defaults to "false".
 * ```hotKeys``` a _string_ that contains a keyboard shortcut for opening/closing the palette.
 Defaults to "_cmd+shift+p_".
 Uses [mousetrap key combos](https://craig.is/killing/mice)
 * ```options``` controls how fuzzy search is configured see [fusejs options](http://fusejs.io/)
-* ```commands``` appear in the command palette.
+* ```commands``` appears in the command palette.
 For each command in the array the object must have a _name_ and a _command_.
 The _name_ is a user friendly string that will be display to the user.
 The command is a function that will be executed when the user clicks or presses the enter key.
+* ```trigger``` a _string_ or a React _element_ the opens the command palette when clicked.
+If a custom trigger is not set then by default a button will be used.
+If a custom component or string is provided then it will automatically be wrapped inside an accessible div that will allow it be keyboard accessible, clickable and focusable for assistive technologies.

+Example with a component:
+<div role="button" tabindex="0"><b>Your Component Here</b></div>

+Example with a string:
+<div role="button" tabindex="0">Your Text Here</div>

+When the trigger is clicked it will open the command palette, no custom handlers or events are required.

 # Developer Setup
 ```